MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 ### Reporting

 The "Enable reporting" toggle controls whether model-driven and canvas apps send violation reports.
 Enabling it requires an endpoint to be specified.
-Violation reports will be sent to this endpoint regardless of whether CSP is enforced or not (using report-only mode if CSP isn't enforced).
+Violation reports are sent to this endpoint regardless of whether CSP is enforced or not (using report-only mode if CSP isn't enforced).
 For more information, see [reporting documentation](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only).

 ![Enabling reporting endpoint](media/csp-reporting.png "Enabling reporting endpoint")